momolabo7/portfolio/content/test/about.md

-hey! im momo!
+"oh, a visitor?"

+you feel a gaze.

-welcome to my little corner of the internet.
+"im momo btw. this place is my little slice of the internet. it's small but it's...home. kinda."